Oregon: Portland's Roses, Rivers and Rail Trails

 Stroll the Nob Hill neighborhood, full of repurposed Victorian houses, restaurants and boutiques.
 Ride the Portland Streetcar.
 Take a hike in the nearby Forest Park.
 Visit the world’s largest independent book store, Powell’s City of Books.
 0 miles.

 DAY 3: A short shuttle 25 miles west of Portland takes us to the start of today’s ride: the Banks-Vernonia State Rail Trail.
 Not only does this 21-mile route showcase farmland, meadows and hills studded with Douglas fir forests, but it also tells the story of the region’s timber and milling industries from a century ago.
 Catch stunning views of the Coast Mountains as you pass over historic trestle bridges.
-Following a picnic lunch, we’ll shuttle back to Portland for an afternoon of guided kayaking on the Willamette River.
+Following a picnic lunch, we’ll shuttle back to Portland where you’ll have time to discover the city’s hipster charm.
 22 miles (+1121'/-709').

 DAY 4: Once again, we take to the Columbia River, this time shuttling east to Cascade Locks, then pedaling our way back to Portland along the gorgeous river gorge via a supremely scenic patchwork of bike trails, historic highways and bike lanes.
 Along the way you’ll encounter Multnomah Falls, state parks, architectural touchstones and an inactive volcano repurposed as a reservoir.
 Photo opps are especially abundant, so have your camera ready.
 48 miles (+2286'/-2407').